- Research Groups

 azjaber (at) live.unc.edu

-Aziz is a third-year PhD student.
+Aziz is a fifth-year PhD student.
 He is interested in formal semantics, the semantics of generics in particular.

 melindjj (at) live.unc.edu

 BA in Modern Languages (w/ Spanish Concentration) from Univ. of Louisiana at Monroe

 Melinda is a second year MA student.
 Much of her linguistic research has been in English usage in South Korean popular media as a socio-cultural indicator.

 Kayleigh Reyes is a second year MA student.
 Her research focuses on Sociolinguistics and Sociophonetics, particularly pitch variations related to audience design model, as well as feature economy.

 amyrey (at) email.unc.edu